ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: pulse_current_limit

         Specifies the pulse current limit, in amps, that the output cannot exceed when generating the desired pulse voltage on the specified channel(s) during the on phase of a pulse.
-        This property is applicable only if the :py:attr:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.PULSE_VOLTAGE` and the :py:attr:`nidcpower.Session.compliance_limit_symmetry` property is set to :py:data:`~nidcpower.ComplianceLimitSymmetry.SYMMETRIC`.
+        This property is applicable only if the :py:attr:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.PULSE_VOLTAGE` and the :py:attr:`nidcpower.Session.compliance_limit_symmetry` property is set to :py:data:`~nidcpower.NIDCPOWER_VAL_SYMMETRIC`.
         Valid Values: The valid values for this property are defined by the values you specify for the :py:attr:`nidcpower.Session.pulse_current_limit_range` property.

         .. note:: This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.

+        .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.